inisqbd3189374/note/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean and readable code that is easy to understand and maintain.
 Remember, 'Premature optimization is the root of all evil.'
 Focus on making your code correct first and refactor for efficiency later.
 Also, always embrace version control systems like Git; they're indispensable for collaboration and tracking changes in your codebase."

 In essence, keep it simple, prioritize readability, avoid over-optimization early on, and effectively manage your code's evolution using version control.

+# 2024-02-18
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Steve Jobs.

+In the context of coding, this quote emphasizes that writing clean, simple, and readable code is a hallmark of an experienced programmer.
+It suggests that rather than overcomplicating solutions with excessive complexity or premature optimization, strive to create straightforward and maintainable software.
+This approach not only makes your codebase easier to understand and debug but also promotes better collaboration among team members and improves the long-term sustainability of your projects.
+Remember, it's often easier to add complexity later if needed, but removing it can be incredibly challenging once it's in place.